aamend/ml-registry/README.md

 We use nexus as a central model registry.
 Setting up nexus is relatively easy and should already be de facto standard in your organisation.
 Project requires a `maven2` release repository to be created in order to host versioned pipeline models as per any standard Java dependency.
+It also requires http connection between edge nodes used to run Spark job and nexus interface.

 ![ml-registry](images/ml-registry.png)